Self-Employed Health Insurance

 The cost of health insurance depends on several factors, including your location, income, and the type of coverage you choose.
 If you are offering coverage to employees, that will also impact the cost.

-For affordable coverage, the Health Insurance Marketplace is a good starting point.
-Prices vary by insurance company, so it’s important to compare.
+For affordable coverage, ACA Marketplace plans offer prices that vary by insurance company, so it’s important to compare.

 Looking for Health Insurance?